Closure Conference, Durham 9th and 10th April, 2025

 New Insights into Scottish Deathways, digital conference 24-25 April 2025

 This multi-disciplinary conference is organised by the University of Aberdeen and aims to connect academics and practitioners to share insights and ideas across a range of topics, periods and perspectives relating to death and Scotland.
 There will also be opportunities to discuss ideas about research need and scope for collaborative research development.
-The programme includes two invited presentations from Professor Michael Brown, Chair in Irish, Scottish & Enlightenment History, University of Aberdeen and from Dr Naomi Richards, Director of the Glasgow End of Life Studies Group, University of Glasgow.
+The programme includes invited presentations from Professor Michael Brown, Chair in Irish, Scottish & Enlightenment History, University of Aberdeen and from Dr Naomi Richards, Director of the Glasgow End of Life Studies Group, University of Glasgow.

 DDD17 Utrecht University, 27th-30th August 2025